TheBitFossil/DeepestDungeon/README.md

 Unity 3D, C#

 # Responsibilities
-- Player
+- Gameplay
+  * Locomotion
-  * Movement with Dodge
+  * Dodge
+  * Melee System
-  * Melee System and Combo Attacks
+  * Combo Attacks
+  * Worked with 3D Artists on the animations
+    - Compressed all attack animations to achieve a faster response time and better player feedback
+    - Fine-tuned transitions inside animation controller for the combo system

 - System
   * Inventory System
-  * Created a flexible & versatile database which allows Game Designers to create any combination of stats
+  * Created a flexible & versatile database in C#
+    - allowing Game Designers to add any combination of stats
+    - leading to a wide range of lootable objects
-  * Implemented a system which uses the database to spawn over 1.7 million different items
+  * Implemented a spawn system which uses underlying database
+    - there is no limitationto how many different item combinations could be spawned
+    - current version contains over 1.7 million different items each run
+  * Created Tools for the Game Designers and 3D Artists
+   - Script to change item customization during runtime

+- Version Control
+  * Onboarding Game Designers and Artists with Perforce Integration
+  * Keeping commit messages clear, readable and structured

 - Audio
   * Implemented Sounds
   * Created Mix-Channels
   * General Mastering

-* Created Tools for the Game Designers and 3D Artists which help their workflow
-* Worked with 3D Artists on the player Attack-Animations and fine-tuned transitions
-* Overseeing VC and teaching the team how to work with Perforce Integration

 # Build and Installation
 * Get the game [HERE](https://ascent-of-the-dragon.school4games.net/)

 * Installation

-  * Download the Version for your System
+  - Download the Version for your System
-  * Extract to a folder
+  - Extract to a folder
-  * Execute, Play and Have Fun!
+  - Execute, Play and Have Fun!

-# Extras
-The repository can be downlaoded and run with Unity Engine, light maps are missing \
+The repository can be downlaoded and run with Unity Engine, light maps are missing because of size restrictions. \
-because of size restrictions.
-Feel free to look through my C# Code any comments or changes \
-are always welcome.
+Feel free to look through my C# Code any comments or changes are always welcome.

 # License
-Note that the source in this repository is licensed by the **MIT license model** and covers only\ the **source code** in this repository.
+Note that the source in this repository is licensed by the **MIT license model** and covers only \
+the **source code** in this repository.

 **All assets** are only for personal projecte and **commercial usage is not allowed**.

 # About this repository
-This repository was created by and is maintained by René Hecker a.k.a.
-TheBitFossil during my 2nd Semester Project at the School For Games in Berlin.
+This repository was created during my 2nd Semester Project at the **School For Games in Berlin** \
+and is maintained by **René Hecker a.k.a.
+TheBitFossil**.